SAP-samples/build-apps-enablement/UseCaseBuddy_Tutorial/Start/build-use-case-buddy.md

  -  IAS tenant with the openID protocol; Important: SAML cannot be used as protocol.
 The IAS tenant and the BTP account with SAP Build Apps must run in the same landscape (Either both on the canary or both in the productive landscape)
  -  Boosters for [SAP Build Apps](https://help.sap.com/docs/build-apps/service-guide/activate-your-sap-build-apps-package) and [SAP Build Process Automation](https://developers.sap.com/tutorials/spa-subscribe-booster.html) are activated
  -  SMTP Destination [configured](https://help.sap.com/docs/build-process-automation/sap-build-process-automation/configuring-smtp-mail-destination) to send mail notifications

+  -  [Destination created](https://developers.sap.com/tutorials/spa-create-service-instance-destination.html) to trigger Process from any service.

- -  *(optional, in case you want to connect the Use Case Buddy to SAP Build Work Zone)* [SAP Build Work Zone Advanced Edition](https://blogs.sap.com/2023/01/02/sap-btp-onboarding-series-step-by-step-guide-to-activate-your-sap-build-work-zone-advanced-edition/) activated and setup in your BTP Subaccount
- - *(optional, in case you want to connect the Use Case Buddy to SAP Build Work Zone)* [Destination created](https://developers.sap.com/tutorials/spa-create-service-instance-destination.html) to trigger Process from any service
+   -  [optional] Activate  [SAP Build Work Zone Advanced Edition](https://blogs.sap.com/2023/01/02/sap-btp-onboarding-series-step-by-step-guide-to-activate-your-sap-build-work-zone-advanced-edition/) and setup in your BTP Subaccount if you want to use SAP Build Work Zone as repository to save the ideas from Use Case Buddy app.
- - *(optional, in case you want to connect the Use Case Buddy to SAP Build Work Zone)* “JAM” as destination in BTP Cockpit can be found

 ## Intro
 It’s essential for IT to educate and guide everyone involved in fusion development so their time and effort is being used wisely, steering them to the right projects from the start.
 Characterizing the complexity of a use case before development begins is critical, so that IT can prevent avoidable costs, quality issues, and security problems.
 And, as the volume of use cases for consideration quickly grows from a dozen to hundreds and more, the IT teams responsible for governance need to manage this at scale.
 This is where the Use Case Buddy comes into play!